-Designated investigators for student reports of sexual misconduct or harassment include the Dean of Students; the Dean of the School of Counseling; the Dean of the School of Ministry; and the Student Affairs Officer -Chattanooga.
+Designated investigators for student reports of sexual misconduct or harassment include the Vice President of Student Affairs; the Dean of the School of Counseling; the Dean of the School of Ministry; and the Student Affairs Officer - Chattanooga.

 Consultation with a designated investigator immediately launches a formal investigation into the alleged incident.
 Designated investigators will maintain a written summary of their meeting with the person filing the complaint.
-This written summary will constitute a formal complaint once the student reviews the signs off on it record of summary and as an accurate the conversation.
+This written summary will constitute a formal complaint once the student reviews the summary and sians off on it as an accurate record of the conversation.
 Information about the number and location of complaints received will be logged, as appropriate, for statistical purposes and, if collected, maintained by the Office of Student Affairs.